rustymagnet3000/cloudflare/README.md

 Cloudflare for personal website.

+## Authenticate to Cloudflare

+Cloudflare advises to use less privileged, short-lived, `API Tokens` instead of the traditional email and long-lived `API Key`.
+[Reference](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
+This repo now sets two environment variables that are used extensively:

+-`CLOUDFLARE_API_TOKEN` ( required for every request sent to Cloudflare ) -`CLOUDFLARE_ACCOUNT_ID` ( required for some API calls to Cloudflare )

 ## Debug Cloudflare API requests from Terraform

 ```bash
 export https_proxy=127.0.0.1:8081 && terraform plan
 ```

 ## Gotchas